ARMmbed/uvisor/docs/api/QUICKSTART.md

 A secure box is a special compartment that is granted exclusive access to peripherals, memories and interrupts.
 Private resources are only accessible when the *context* of the secure box is active.
 The uVisor is the only one that can enable a secure box context, for example upon thread switching or interrupt handling.

-Code that belongs to a box is not obfuscated by uVisor, so it is still readable and executable from outside of the box.
+uVisor does not obfuscate code that belongs to a box, so it is still readable and executable from outside of the box.
 In addition, declaring an object in the same file that configures a secure box does not protect that object automatically.

 Instead, we provide specific APIs to instruct the uVisor to protect a private resource.
-Here we will show how to use these APIs in the `uvisor-example` app.
+We will show how to use these APIs in the `uvisor-example` app.

 ### Configure the secure box